 - a.
 A return to forward travel will cause too much torque at the rear wheels.
 The front wheels can raise off the ground and cause severe injury to the operator. - b.
-Turning the front wheels toward the top of the hill can cause too much thrust to the side.
+Turning the front wheels can cause too much thrust to the side.
 The tractor can roll over and cause severe injury to the operator.

 Always use reverse travel to move up a hill or slope.
-Always use forward travel to move down a hill or slope.
+Always use forward tramove down a hill or slope.

 - 14. Decrease the travel speed before you turn the tractor. - a.
-Move the travel control lever nearer to the "NEUTRAL" position - b.
-Decrease the throttle setting. - c.
-Select "LOW" range in the dual range transax vent tipping or loss of control.
+Move the travel control lever nearer to the "NEUTRAL" post - b.
+Decrease the throttle setting. - Select "LOW" range in the dual range transaxle.

+CAUTION: Reduce speed on the slopes and in sharp turns to prevent tipping or loss of control.
 Exercise extreme caution when changing direction on slopes.

 - 15. Engage the attachment drive before you put a load on the attachment. - 16.
-Actuate the lawnmower over an area of thin grass or an area that has been cut.
+Actuate the lawnmower over an area of thin grass or an area that has been cut,